 Past is Prologue.

-This chapter reminds us of the bold demonstrations that sprung up during G.W.
+Bold demonstrations that sprung up during G.W.
 Bush’s early presidency.
 The series of photos reflect old -fashioned crowd control at the dawn of the twenty- first century.

 I squirm through a crowd of hecklers reaching for an unobstructed view of George Walker Bush’s Presidential motorcade.
 I am too short to shoot over the sea of hands in front of me–all gesturing with their middle finger–jeering at our new president.
 A frigid wind ushers in a gang of pranksters who pass out pink and green Xeroxed flyers with radical buzzwords to shout out, as a prelude to their act.
 The masked punks take their places in a random formation around the US Navy Memorial.
 I am smack in the middle of an anarchist plot!